Process Behavior Charts: Separating Behavior from Specification

 4. The step change is real.
 It must be explained.
 This is process knowledge, not an inconvenience.

-5. In the Post Era, the process is centred and stable.
+5. In the Post Era, the process is centered and stable.
 Control limits sit within specification.
 Cpk improves to around 1.39.

 6. Specification limits support communication.
 Control limits support control.
 Use them accordingly.